hutchiko/testAggregateTestReport-bug-report/README.md

  find build/reports/tests -type f -name index.html
 ```

 Both an aggregated and non-aggregated report should be generated.
-These reports are most helpfull when tests fail so
+These reports are most helpful when tests fail so
 it's vital that the aggregated report is still generated on test failure.